Why Work at National Fuel

 View the chart below to see if you qualify:

 Emergency HEAP — For qualified households that recently received a shutoff notice.
 If you received a regular HEAP benefit, you may call or visit your county office to apply for a $400 emergency HEAP benefit.
-For this program year, there are two emergency HEAP benefits available.
+For this program year, there is one emergency HEAP benefit available.

 Budget Plan — Plan ahead with a stabilized monthly bill for up to one year.
 This plan divides your estimated annual bill into either 10 or 12 payments.